Seamonsters-2605/Ardroid/Documentation.md

       - `position.`
         - `fRotations`: Rotations available forward from starting position
         - `bRotations`: Backward
-  - `scripts`: List of script numbers as CSV
+  - `scripts`: List of script numbers
   - `script1.`, `script2.`, etc.
     - `source`: The source code of the script, as a CSV list of lines
     - `name`: The name of the script